 Be familiar with the current internet exchange rate on a regular basis.
 Rates do fluctuate from day to day.
 Use the internet rates as a basis to judge exchange rates you find at money exchange shops and to determine how much local cash to get when you have to.
 If a money exchange shop offers rates better than the current internet rate, stay away!
 They’ve got some tricks up their sleeves.

 When comparing rates bank to bank, what you want is the bank whose chart shows the highest number in the “buying dollars” column.
 This will be the best rate.
 However, unless you’re using the ATM, you must also factor in the commission fee.
 Sometimes this is a flat fee equal to a couple of dollars; other times it’s anywhere from 2% to 10% of however much you’re exchanging.

 Occasionally, a slightly less attractive exchange rate coupled with low or flat fee commission can cost you less in the long run than a great-looking rate that’s hiding a whopping commission in the fine print.
-Of course that depends on how much you change.
-Yes, this is going to involve doing math on a foreign street corner in two currencies.
+Of course, that depends on how much you change.
+Yes, this is going to involve doing the math on a foreign street corner in two currencies.